Glutathione oxidase

-Thus, the two substrates of this enzyme are glutathione and O_{2}, whereas its two products are glutathione disulfide and H_{2}O_{2}.
+The two substrates of this enzyme are glutathione and oxygen.
+Its products are glutathione disulfide and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on a sulfur group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is glutathione:oxygen oxidoreductase.
 This enzyme participates in glutathione metabolism.
-It employs one cofactor, FAD.
+It employs one cofactor, flavin adenine dinucleotide.